Hurst Amateur Radio Club Bylaws

-- Any amendment to these Bylaws may be adopted by a two-thirds vote of the members in good standing present at any regular meeting, provided written notice of the proposed amendment shall have been distributed to the members before the meeting.
+- Any amendment to these Bylaws may be adopted by a two-thirds vote of the members in good standing present at any regular meeting, provided written notice of the proposed amendment shall have been distributed to the members at least 30 days before the meeting.

 - Delegations or Special Committees shall be appointed by the President, subject to approval of the Executive Board, to represent the Club at any convention, meeting, or assembly, as may be necessary.
 Such Delegations or Committees shall exercise only those powers specifically vested in them by the Executive Board.